heinpeter/chrome_extensions/PopUpsFU/README.md

 <pre>
 Developer's HUB / Changelog

+1.0.4.8
++ excluding youtube since its new UI uses global listeners.

 1.0.4.7
 + excluding *.eBay.* hostname since it uses document.write and eval (in review pages).
 * adding some other descriptions/reorder exception-rules (readability).